d-cmst/agreatwine/Documentation/wine-categories.md

 ## Region
 At the top of the speculative mountain, *AGReATWine* also provide ~~not-so-fair~~ regional comparisons, whose only significance could be to discover which wine has the best track record of evaluations within a region, whatever that may mean.

-The available second level comparisons can be found in the [third level comparison](/third-level-comparisons) index page.
+The available third level comparisons can be found in the [third level comparison](/third-level-comparisons) index page.